-Number of meetings held in 2019: 2 meetings
+Number of meetings held in 2020: 1 meeting

-NOMINATION & REMUNERATION COMMITTEE'S ASSIGNMENTS & ACHIEVEMENTS DURING YEAR 2019
+NOMINATION & REMUNERATION COMMITTEE'S ASSIGNMENTS

+& ACHIEVEMENTS DURING YEAR 2020:

-- Prepared an annual detailed report on all remunerations granted to Board of Directors members and the executive management in 2018.
-Further, the committee ensured that the report had been forwarded to general assembly for approval. - The committee prepared a report on key performance indicators for overall evaluation by the Board of Directors as well as participation of each Board of Directors member and each committee in addition to appraisal of the executive management. - The committee studied all applications and attached files of the candidates for the creation of the Board of Directors and forwarded their recommendation to the Board of Director's chairman.
+- Prepared an annual detailed report on all remunerations granted to Board of Directors members and the executive management in 2019 Further, the committee ensured that the report had been forwarded to general assembly for approval. - The committee prepared a report on key performance indicators for overall evaluation by the Board of Directors as well as participation of each Board of Directors member and each committee in addition to appraisal of the executive management.

-4- REQUIREMENTS' APPLICATION METHOD WHICH ALLOWS BOARD OF DIRECTORS MEMBERS TO OBTAIN INFORMATION AND DATA ACCURATELY AND IN A TIMELY MANNER:-
+REQUIREMENTS' APPLICATION METHOD WHICH ALLOWS BOARD OF DIRECTORS MEMBERS TO OBTAIN INFORMATION AND DATA ACCURATELY AND IN A TIMELY MANNER: